wushin/ttrpg-tools/terraform/README.md

-enable_acm_cloudfront      = true Whether or not to use cloudfront enable_aws_dns             = true Whether or not cloudfront should add DNS record to route53 use_dns_method             = true Whether to use DNS or EMAIL for certificate validation aws_region                 = "us-east-2" instance_type              = [Instance Type](https://aws.amazon.com/ec2/instance-types/)
-sshpath                    = Absolute Path to where your SSH keys are stored
+enable_acm_cloudfront      = true Whether or not to use cloudfront enable_aws_dns             = true Whether or not cloudfront should add DNS record to route53 use_dns_method             = true Whether to use DNS or EMAIL for certificate validation restore_from_local         = true Whether or not to use this local repo to seed s3 aws_region                 = "us-east-2" instance_type              = [Instance Type](https://aws.amazon.com/ec2/instance-types/) sshpath                    = Absolute Path to where your SSH keys are stored